 For Annette, training the ‘perfect’ dog begins with a strong relationship and realistic training goals geared toward the dog’s individual talents.
 Most importantly, it doesn’t matter whether you are training the next world champion or your best canine companion, keeping it fun is always the most important rule!

-Annette has been part of the AKC European Open Team USA management team since 2017 and started her role as World Team Assistant Team Coach in 2019.
+Annette has been part of the AKC European Open Team USA management team since 2017 and served as World Team Assistant Coach from 2019 until she was appointed Team USA Head Coach in June of 2023.

 Annette currently offers group classes as well as limited private lessons and workshops in Landrum, SC and surrounding areas and is available for seminars upon request.